 1. Do I need hash power to stake mine?¶

-2. Isn’t one of the main reasons for stake mining to ensure there are always a sufficient amount of peers online?¶
+2. Isn’t one of the main reasons for Proof-of-Stake (PoS) voting to ensure there are always a sufficient amount of peers online?¶

 Definitely not2.
-Staking mining cannot possibly enforce that.
-An SPV style wallet could easily perform the necessary staking by communicating with other full nodes (
+Stake voting cannot possibly enforce that.
+An SPV-style wallet could easily perform the necessary voting by communicating with other full nodes (

 dcrd instances) on the network.
 It is true that the current wallet requires